Coder-RD/SQL-Challenge/README.md

 The **Average Population** challenge focuses on calculating the average population of all cities in the `CITY` table.

-The result must be rounded down to the nearest integer.
+The result is rounded down to the nearest integer.

 ### 🔑 SQL Query Concept